JSFoundation/TAC/README.md

       * Dave Methvin

 ### At-large Projects
-At-large projects in the JS Foundation are a group of projects that do not currently belong to a CB.
+At-large projects in the JS Foundation are a group of projects that have not gone through the mentorship program.
 These projects tend to be mature projects in a more steady state rather than highly active projects with growing contributor bases.
-These projects may remain in this state indefinitely or may form/join a CB when an appropriate fit is determined through participation in the Mentorship Program.
+These projects may remain in this state indefinitely or may apply to the Mentorship Program if they feel it would benefit their project to do so.

 ### Mentors
 Project mentorship is not a technical role.
 In fact, mentors are discouraged